rome/tools/website/src/_includes/docs/getting-started.md

 Install `rome` using your preferred node package manager.

-> WARNING: we strongly suggest to **not** install the binary globally, instead install the binary
+> RECOMMENDATION: we advise to **not** install the binary globally, instead install the binary
 > locally to your project or use `npx/pnpx/yarn dlx` in order to leverage the CLI.